zienas/pms-v/eng-prompt.md

 -   **Authentication & Role-Based Access Control (RBAC)**:
     -   Secure login screen.
+    -   **Forced Password Reset**: The system must enforce a password change for new users or upon an administrative password reset to enhance security.
     -   Application features and data access must be restricted based on user roles (Admin, Operator, Captain, etc.) as defined in the existing system.

 -   **Data Export**: